Personalized Site Search Queries

 OR | This value indicates that Monetate must find at least 1 of the words of a search term exactly as typed in a record to include it in the results (for example, with this search method, a search for hooded jacket yields records that contain hooded or jacket or hooded jacket). |

-Here's an example query request with the FUZZY_OR search method specified in the typeOfSearch parameter, along with the response:
+Here's an example query request with the FUZZY_OR search method specified in the typeOfSearch key-value pair, along with the response:

 While you can present a customer with a "No results found" message when their search term yields no products or other results, Personalized Site Search allows you to include in a query request a backup that presents the customer with the results from another query that might interest them.